sebgregoire/beandispenser/README.md

 Bean Dispenser
 ==============

-###NOTE: still in development.
-Don't use in production.
+Bean Dispenser is a configurable python process to run UNIX executables for received jobs from beanstalkd tubes, passing the job body to the STDIN of the executable.
+In the configuration file you specify which tubes you want to listen to, how many workers you want to put on it, and what you want to do in case a jobs fails (exits with code > 0, or doesn't finish within TTR).
+The advantage of this is that you have all your worker configurations in one place and all your application logic is executed in short running processes.

-A configurable python process to run unix processes for received jobs from beanstalkd queues.
-The motivation behind this project is that I found myself needing a centralized place to manage my beanstalkd workers.
-Having tens of little workers, all doing their own "while true" loops became unmanagable very quickly.
-Also, if you're using PHP for your workers, you may not want to implement the long running process that watches the tubes in PHP ([here](http://software-gunslinger.tumblr.com/post/47131406821/php-is-meant-to-die)'s a fun read on why).
+Also, in case you're using PHP for your workers, you may not want to implement the long running process that watches the tubes in PHP ([here](http://software-gunslinger.tumblr.com/post/47131406821/php-is-meant-to-die)'s a fun read on why).

 ### Requirements